HubSpot/ui-extensions-examples/crm-data-components/README.md

 ## Quick Start

 ### Step 1: Update your CLI and & authenticate your account

 1. Update to latest CLI version by running `npm install -g @hubspot/cli@latest`.
 2. Run `hs init` if you haven’t already done so to create a config file for your parent account.
 3. Run `hs auth` to authenticate your account.
 Alternatively, select your pre-authenticated account with `hs accounts use`.

 ### Step 2: Create the project

-In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="crm-data-components" --name="crm-data-components" --template="crm-data-components"`
+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --dest="crm-data-components" --name="crm-data-components" --template="crm-data-components"`

 ### Step 3: Install dependencies

 Now in the CLI, `cd` into your project directory such as `cd crm-data-components`.
 You will need to run `npm install` in both the `/src/app/extensions` and `/src/app/app.functions` directories to install the dependencies for this project.

 ### Step 4: Upload project

 Run `hs project upload`.
 If you’d like to build on this project, run `hs project dev` to kickoff the dev process and see changes reflected locally as you build.

 ### Step 5: View the cards